mawrkus/pull-request-review-guide/README.md

 - A code review is a dialogue, and as such, it should always be done in a respectful and constructive way.
 We are humans, not machines.
 - A code review is a collaborative tool for learning and improvement, for both authors and reviewers.
+- Many programming decisions are opinions.
+A code review opens a conversation about tradeoffs in order to reach a resolution that everyone is satisfied with.

 ## 📔 Guidelines